jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/numerals.md

     1. The numbers 11, 12 etc. are dandekadan, dandekaŝŭañ etc.
     1. The number 10, 20 etc. are dandekasole, ŝŭañdekasole etc.
   1. The "round numbers" ending with 0 shall add _sole_ to the end, e.g. qanŝŭañdekasole Renoj.
+  1. The leading "dan" shall be written.
+E.g. 111 is danstodekadan; not _dan-stodekadan_, _stodekadan_, or _danstodandekadan_.